blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 There is also less geographic specificity to the reported results than the decennial census.
-The decennial census reports results down to the “block” level, whereas much of the ACS data is available only at the “Public Use Microdata Area” (PUMA) level— each PUMA has about 100,000 people.
+The decennial census reports results down to the “block” level, whereas much of the ACS data is available only at the “Public Use Micro-data Area” (PUMA) level— each PUMA has about 100,000 people.
 Still, this is enough granularity for most work at the state or congressional-district level.
 We use 2018 ACS data rather than the 2010 decennial census because it provides a more up-to-date